YPCloudInc/Clouder/md/chatbot.md

 4. Deploy and QRun to qbix-h4

-5. In the Telegram group [JujueBot-open](https://t.me/jujuebot_open), send "@@your-bot-name hi" to test that your chatbot has been successfully created v
+5. Join Telegram group [JujueBot-Open](https://t.me/jujuebot_open), send "@@your-bot-name hi" to test that your chatbot has been successfully created v